 IMPORTANT: Sampling of tissue should be carried out twice from the same individual.
 Mark the replicates as "a" and "b".
-One replicate ("b") must be stored in your lab, while the other ("a") should be shipped to AZTI following the shipping instructions (see step 5).
+Both replicates should be shipped to AZTI following the shipping instructions (see step 5).

-- Cut a 0.5 cm3 muscle sample or a 1 cm2 fin clip from each individual.
+- Cut a 0.5 cm muscle sample or a 1 cm fin clip from each individual.
 In the case of larvae, collect the entire larvae. - Put the tissue clip into the ID labeled microtube with ethanol 96%.
 Ensure the tissue volume is no more than 10% of the liquid volume. - Clean surgical instruments for each sampled animal with water or commercial ethanol and dry it with a new scrip each time.

-- Store the microtube containing the tissue at -20°C. If it is not possible make sure that temperature does not exceed 4 ° C.
+- Store the microtube containing the tissue at -20°C. If it is not possible make sure that temperature does not exceed 4 ° C. - 4-5 days after sampling, carefully remove the ethanol from the microtube and replace it by new ethanol.
+The water contained in the sample may have partly diluted the first ethanol used, so this ethanol replacement will ensure a better long-term conservation of DNA.